devconcept/multer-gridfs-storage/wiki/Generators.md

 Generator functions are a new ES6 feature that allows you to write functions that can be exited and later re-entered.
-This can sometimes reduce the amount of code written to accomplish certain tasks.
+This can sometimes reduce the amount of code required to accomplish certain tasks.

 Do not confuse the term *generator function* with *generator*.
 They are not the same.
 A generator function when invoked will return a generator which in turn can be